socjopata/photoJS/README.md

 After that, it is up to you to use another plugin such as [jQuery lightBox](http://leandrovieira.com/projects/jquery/lightbox/) or something from [jQuery UI](http://jqueryui.com/) to style, provide transitions, etc.

+To see a live demo of photoJS, check out the site it was built for, [SamWhited.com](https://samwhited.com/photography/).

 # Using pJS
 Using photoJS is as easy as calling `$( selector ).pJS( settings[, complete] )`.
 However, this won't do much (read, "anything").
 To make photoJS really shine, we need to include some settings.